Impossible is my hashtag

 Impossible is my #hashtag

-• For me personally, exploring the biggest challenges and making the impossible a reality is far more intriguing than anything else.
+• Exploring the biggest challenges and making the impossible a reality is far more intriguing than anything else.
+This kept me up, engaged and passioned since I entered the work world.
+Yesterday it was innovation development, today it is Gen-AI.

-• Empowering others to create their own future, a future of mobility, renewable energy a future of better food and healthier life, a future of better education, and more fun and peace is what keeps me up.
-Empowering teams to use their naturally given creativity that is mostly covered and suppressed in our societal structure, education, and organizational mechanics, is what I prefer over just laying on the beach.
+• Empowering people and teams to use their naturally given creativity that is mostly covered and suppressed in our societal structure, education systems, and organizational mechanics, is what I prefer over just laying on a beach.

-• The day all nations learn that they can only be on the top of their wealth and prosperity potential when all the other nations reached their own – we achieved the highest level of societal development.
-And that is not the end of development but the beginning of joint development at levels we can’t even imagine today.
+• Looking forward to the day all nations understand that they can only reach their maximum potential when all the other nations reached their own.
+This is not the end of our development but the beginning of joint development at levels we can’t even imagine today.